KSOM349/project-dashboard/README.md

                 this.activityHistory = [];
             }

-            // Simulate WebSocket connection
             connect(user) {
                 this.currentUser = user;

-                // Simulate WebSocket behavior
                 this.simulatedWebSocket = {
                     send: (data) => {
-                        // In real implementation, this would send to server console.log('WebSocket send:', data);
+                        console.log('WebSocket send:', data);
                         this.handleIncomingMessage(data);
                     },